How Often Should You Change Your Oil?

 While it’s tempting to simply follow the 3,000-to-5,000-mile rule for oil changes, doing so may actually waste your time and money.
 Your car’s manual will detail your ideal maintenance schedule, dictated by the needs of your specific vehicle, and should be your go-to whenever you have a question about the right maintenance timeline.
 If you drive a newer car, you can save hundreds of dollars a year just by waiting until your dashboard’s oil-change light turns on.

 It’s also important to do your research to find the right shop for your oil change.
 Shops offer different pricing, incentives and complimentary services, including tire rotation, brake inspection and fluid top-offs.
 Exploring the options available to you, knowing what a full-service oil change is and comparing prices can help you make the right decision for your vehicle’s needs — and your wallet.

-If you have any questions or concerns, bring your vehicle to an auto repair shop in Akron, Ohio you can trust.
+If you have any questions or concerns, bring your vehicle to a local auto repair shop in Akron, Ohio you can trust.
 The technicians will inspect your car and recommend the right services.
 By keeping up with your car’s necessary routine maintenance, you can prevent unexpected breakdowns and costly repairs.
 You’ll also extend the life of your car and its components by having issues addressed when they are still small and manageable.
 Following your vehicle’s maintenance schedule will keep your vehicle running smoothly for years to come.

 Up Next: What Is a Full-Service Oil Change?